DaoCloud/DaoCloud-docs/docs/en/docs/dce/features.md

 - Enterprise-level cloud native CI/CD capabilities enable standardized continuous integration and delivery ability, and agile iteration of applications.
 It meets new business needs quickly, and improve the efficiency of application integration and release.

-- Cloud-native ability of continuous delivery, containerized management of application construction environment, and custom build machine and other resources to ensure pipeline-level resource isolation, and supporting multiple types of application deployment, making the delivery of cloud-native application easier.
+- Cloud native ability of continuous delivery, containerized management of application construction environment, and custom build machine and other resources to ensure pipeline-level resource isolation, and supporting multiple types of application deployment, making the delivery of cloud native application easier.

 - Improve R&D (Research and Development) efficiency.
 In a visual pipeline construction environment, declarative steps are pre-packaged, and complex pipelines can be created without scripts, making operation simpler.
 The environment can be automatically created/destroyed according to the resource size to avoid resource waste.